Name

 DESCRIPTION

-ipsec.conf is a text file, consisting of one or more sections.
-White space followed by # followed by anything to the end of the line is a comment and is ignored, as are empty lines that are not within a section.
+Within the file, white space followed by # followed by anything to the end of the line is a comment and is ignored, as are empty lines that are not within a section.

 include /etc/ipsec.d/*.conf

 The intention of the include facility is mostly to permit keeping information on connections, or sets of connections, separate from the main configuration file.
 This permits such connection descriptions to be changed, copied to the other security gateways involved, etc., without having to constantly extract them from the configuration file and then insert them back into it.
-Note also the also and alsoflip parameters (described below) which permit splitting a single logical section (e.g. a connection description) into several distinct sections.
+Note also the also parameters (described below) which permit splitting a single logical section (e.g. a connection description) into several distinct sections.

 The first significant line of the file may specify a version of this specification for backwards compatibility with freeswan and openswan.
 It is ignored and unused.
 For compatibility with openswan, specify: